List of Coronation Street characters introduced in 2001: Ben Watts

 Ben Watts, played by Stephen Collins, is the son of Curly Watts (Kevin Kennedy) and Emma Watts (Angela Lonsdale), who was born on Boxing Day 2001; a few weeks premature.
 He was born at home in No. 7 Coronation Street.
 The Watts' neighbour, Norris Cole (Malcolm Hebden) found Emma having contractions and called midwives to the scene.
 As a thank you for Norris' help, they named their baby "Benjamin" as that was Norris' middle name.

 Following these actions, Norris remained in touch with the Watts family.
 One night, Ben continuously cried and Norris managed to get him off to sleep by singing songs to him.
 This began to be a regular occurrence, so they recorded Norris' voice on a cassette tape to play to Ben if needs be.
 In 2002, Ben was christened, with Curly's parents, Arthur (Geoff Oldman) and Eunice Watts (Angela Rooks) in attendance.
-In September 2003, when Ben was only a year old, the Watts family moved from Weatherfield to Newcastle.
+In September 2003, when Ben was nearly two years old, he moved away with his parents to Newcastle.